tock/tock/doc/reference/trd104-syscalls.md

 buffer must be readable and writeable by the process.
 Zero-length buffers may therefore have abitrary addresses.
-If the passed buffer is not complete within the calling process's readable address space, the kernel MUST return a failure result with an error code of INVALID (invalid value).
+If the passed buffer is not complete within the calling process's readable address space, the kernel MUST return a failure result with an error code of `INVALID`.

 4.6 Memop (Class ID: 5)
 ---------------------------------